web-platform-tests/wpt-metadata/README.md

 - `product` is a browser name with an option of [product spec](https://github.com/web-platform-tests/wpt.fyi/blob/master/api/README.md)
   - `{browser-name}[-{browser-version}[-{os}[-{os-version}]]]`
   - e.g. `chrome`, `safari-12`, or `firefox-63.0-linux`
+  - when `product` is omitted, this `link` applies to tests across all browsers
+- `url` is a bug URL; `url` is non-optional unless a `label` is present.
+- `label` is a label to its tests; `label` is used at a test-level and do not apply to subtests.
+When `label` is present in a link:
+  - `product` should be omitted
+  - `url` is optional
+  - `subtest` is omitted
-- `Test name` is a filename, which is relative to the current directory.
+- `test` is a filename, which is relative to the current directory.
 If it is `"*"` (note that asterisks must be quoted in YAML), the link will apply to all tests in the current directory and its subdirectories.
-- `Test result status` is an optional field that records the WPT test result, as [defined](https://github.com/web-platform-tests/wpt.fyi/blob/master/shared/statuses.go#L52) in the wpt.fyi codebase.
+- `status` is an optional field that records the WPT test result, as [defined](https://github.com/web-platform-tests/wpt.fyi/blob/master/shared/statuses.go#L52) in the wpt.fyi codebase.
 When the WPT version or the browser version changes, this field could be used to indicate that a test is out-of-date.
 It is currently unused by tooling.